-International Dance Artist, Movement Director and Choreographer
+International Dance Artist, Dance and Health, Mass Movement Director, Researcher and Choreographer

 ‘Rosaria has worked with us on several of our community arts projects, including Twelve Angry Women, Jukebox Stories at the Albany and Breaking the Silence, and our upcoming ’Two Pairs of Eyes’ as a teacher and choreographer, working with all ranges and abilities.
 She brings her signature ‘joie de vivre’ to all this work, and is an invaluable associate to work with‘.
 Sara Clifford, Writer/Director.
 Inroads Productions

 Background and Approach

 Rosaria started at the age of six learning Flamenco and traditional Spanish Classical dance in her native Cordoba, Spain.
 Her dance career in the UK started in 1996 as a performer, choreographer and teacher.
 Rosaria continues her research into Brazilian, Cuban, Spanish and Indian culture ecology.She has worked with professional dancers and performers in this area, such as Rosangela Silvestre (Brazil), Paula De Hollanda (Sweden/Brazil), Martica Galarraga (Cuba), Himany Dixit (Udaipur, India) and Maria la Chata (Cordoba, Spain).

 She is passionate about the history, stylistic qualities and current developments of the dance and movement techniques and traditions in different countries and eras.
 She tries to communicate her sources of inspiration to her students so that they can have their own take on the representation and performance of the choreographies.
 Important aspects of Rosaria’s work are intention in the movement, the use of imaginery and co-creation.
 Dance works are influenced by the participants’ stories and performers so the work is owned by them and true to the theatre play, narrative or performance piece.